-Filmmaker Errol Morris interviewed Rumsfeld for his movie about Rumsfeld, The Unknown Known (2013).
-Since Rumsfeld had written a monumental number of memos (called "snowflakes") in his long tenure with the government, so Morris had Rumsfeld read some of them.
-Morris wondered if Rumsfeld had ever actually read his memos since he signed legislation that caused massive human rights violations against Iraqi detainees.
+Filmmaker Errol Morris interviewed Rumsfeld for this movie about Rumsfeld, The Unknown Known (2013).
+In his long tenure with the government Rumsfeld had always dictated what he calls "working documents" which chronicled his daily governmental work.
+At the opening of the movie Morris asks Rumsfeld how many documents he dictated and Rumsfeld says, " 20,000 in the last six years in the Pentagon . . . there have to be millions."
+Morris had Rumsfeld read some of them.
+Morris wondered if Rumsfeld had ever actually read his memos since he signed legislation that caused massive human rights violations against Iragi detainees.
 Morris focused his attention on Rumsfeld's evasiveness.
 In particular he focused on Rumsfeld's ideas about the "known and the unknown"; "the absence of evidence is not evidence of absence"; and "failure of imagination" which Rumsfeld writes about in the opening pages of his biography, titled Donald Rumsfeld: Known and Unknown (2011).
 Morris did his own research about these phrases and added it to the movie as a special bonus feature.
-The Special Bonus, titled, Four-
+The special attention given to the topic of "The Unknown Known" issue highlights what I think is the cause of known unknown alienation, essentially a divide within national security experts about what they can and can not know (or talk about) and a divide between the expert and the taxpayer who does not qualify to have access to the same information that the expert has.

-Part Op-ed "The Certainty of Donald Rumsfeld" by Errol Morris consists of: Part 1: Three Reporters; Part 2: The Known and the Unknown; Part 3: A Failure of Imagination and Part 4: Absence of Evidence Isn't Evidence of Absence.
+The Special Bonus, titled, Four-Part Op-ed "The Certainty of Donald Rumsfeld" by Errol Morris consists of: Part 1: Three Reporters; Part 2: The Known and the Unknown; Part 3: A Failure of Imagination and Part 4: Absence of Evidence Isn't Evidence of Absence.